lowestofthe1ow/ccapdev-project/README.md

 ### Recreating the database

-Ensure you have an instance of MongoDB server (probably 8.0) with a database.
+After executing `npm install`, ensure you have an instance of MongoDB server (probably 8.0) running with a database.
 Place the URI in a `.env` file at the root directory:

 ```
 MONGODB_URI=mongodb://your-URI
 MONGODB_DBNAME=your-DB-name
+SESSION_SECRET=your-secret
 ```

 An example `.env` file is included in the directory.
 This uses the database name `shinosawa`.
 Initialize the database by